Share with your friends

 Festival

-Milk, curds, ghee, and even gems and gold coins are poured over its head.
+Milk, curds, ghee, and even gems and gold coins are poured over the statue's head.
 This fascinating anointment draws Jain pilgrims from afar and takes place only once every 12 years.
 The last one was in 2006 and the next will be in 2018.

 World's Top 100 Wonders